Sisscoi/NOSTROMO/README.md

 # NOSTROMO
-The nostromo is a tiny virtual modulable processor with an extremely experimental assembly language based on the intel syntax who allows a simple instructions set and a CLI for more visualisation.
+The nostromo is a tiny virtual modulable processor with an extremely experimental instructions set based on the intel syntax who allows a simple instructions set and a CLI for more visualisation.

 # The Virtual processor: